Straskal/c3-dev-environment/README.md

 `npm run test` runs a local cors enabled web server to host your addons for testing

 ## Setup
-1. Download or clone project
+1. download or clone project
-2. Open project and run `npm install` to get all required node packages
+2. open project and run `npm install` to get all required node packages

 ## Creating an addon
 Addon file generation takes care of all of the boilerplate changes for you. ie company name, addon name and addon description changes.

 1. run the `npm run create` command
-2. Follow the instructions in the terminal
+2. follow the instructions in the terminal
-3. Your new addon will automatically be added to your *./addons* folder.
+3. your new addon will automatically be added to your *./addons* folder.

 ## Exporting an addon
 When you are ready to share your addon with the world, you can generate your *.c3addon* file with a command!

-1. Run the `npm run export` command
+1. run the `npm run export` command
-2. Follow instructions to choose an addon
+2. choose an addon
 3. .c3addon file is generated and added to your *./exports* folder

 ## Testing an addon